 In this context, front-loading means making advance payments for alimony that’s due later.
 Be sure to understand IRS guidelines against front-loading.

 You shouldn’t pay excessively high amounts in alimony in the first three years of your divorce.
-The IRS can tax the excess in the third year of separation.
+The IRS can still tax the excess following the third year of separation.

 Joint Tax Return Restriction

-You cannot deduct alimony payments if you pay a joint tax return with the recipient.
+You cannot deduct alimony payments if you pay a joint tax return with the recipient, at any time.

 Specify the Conditions for Alimony Termination

 Your divorce judgment or marital settlement agreement should specify that alimony payments end when the recipient dies.
 It can also state that the obligation terminates with the paying spouse’s death.
 You may also have the right to stop paying alimony if the recipient gets married.

 Claiming a Tax Deduction on Alimony

 If your alimony is deductible, you can deduct the payments even without itemizing the deductions on your tax return.
 Use the IRS Form 1040 to claim your deduction, not Form 1040A or Form 1040EZ.
 You must provide the alimony recipient’s social security number.
 It is crucial to note that this only applies to divorces filed on or before December 31, 2018.